interTwin-eu/itwinai/tutorials/distributed-ml/torch-tutorial-GAN/README.md

 $ srun --jobid XXXX --overlap --pty /bin/bash
 # Now you are inside the compute node

-# On JSC, you may need to load some modules...
+# On JSC, you may need to load some modules
 ml --force purge
 ml Stages/2024 GCC OpenMPI CUDA/12 MPI-settings/CUDA Python HDF5 PnetCDF libaio mpi4py